 New York Sex Crimes Frequently Asked Questions

 While there are a variety of actions that would amount to a sex crime, generally speaking any unwanted contact with the intimate parts of another person would be a sex crime.
-In addition, a sex crime is distinguishable from most other types of crimes because conviction of a sex crime generally means that the offender will have to register as a sex offender on the Sex Offender Registration Act (SORA).
-While there are a few sex crimes that are misdemeanors, the majority of sex crimes are felonies.
-The experienced New York sex crimes lawyers at the Law Offices of Stephen Bilkis & Associates represent clients who are charged with any sex crime including rape and criminal sexual act.What is rape?
+In addition, a sex crime is distinguishable from most other types of crimes because conviction of a sex crime generally means that the offender will have to register as a sex offender.
+While there are a few sex crimes that are misdemeanors, most sex crimes are felonies.

 You will face the charge of rape if you have sexual intercourse without getting the permission of the other person.
 This means that you had sex, meaning penetration, without the other person’s consent.
 There are three types of rape: rape in the first, second and third degree.
 The specific rape charge you will face depends on the age of the victim and whether or not force was used.